CommerceDataService/patent-process-and-search/README.md

 # patent-process-and-search
-This is a set of scripts to download Patent data, munge, and load into a Solr instance.
+This repository contains a set of scripts to download Patent data, munge, and load into a Solr instance.
+It also contains a website that is used to search processed patent documents that are loaded into a Solr instance (refer to searchtool directory for more information).

 ##Processing PTAB (Patent Trial and Appeal Board Files)